luckyfinance-dev/lucky-contracts/README.md

 # Lucky Financial

 https://lucky.financial Feel free to read the code.
-More details coming soon.
+Plenty more details coming soon, please refer as well to the info section of the website.
+Get Lucky!

 ## Deployed Contracts / Hash